wenzelm/slidr-sloppr/README.md

 <a name="quickstart"></a>
 ### Quick start with example data

 The script `example_data.sh` downloads the *C. elegans* genome assembly GCF_000002985.6 from NCBI, two very small RNA-Seq libraries from ENA (accessions ERR2756729 and ERR2756730) and runs basic SLIDR and SLOPPR analyses.
 Run this script to test the installation and to familiarise yourself with the workflow.
-Each analysis should complete within ten minutes using 16 threads and 32 GB of memory.
+Each analysis should complete within ten minutes using 8 threads and 32 GB of memory.

-The script generates all input files and runs basic analyses, supplying the genome assembly (`-g`), the genome annotations (`-a`), the output directory (`-o`) and a configuration file for multiple libraries (`-m`).
+The script generates all input files and commands, supplying the genome assembly (`-g`), the genome annotations (`-a`), the output directory (`-o`) and a configuration file for multiple libraries (`-m`).
 The SLOPPR run also supplies a FASTA file containing the SL sequences (`-s`) and a text file specifying the SL2-type SLs (`-S`):

-    slidr.sh  -g toy_data/GCF_000002985.6_WBcel235_genomic.fna -a toy_data/GCF_000002985.6_WBcel235_genomic.gff -o slidr_toy_data  -m libraries_config.txt
+    slidr.sh  -g toy_data/GCF_000002985.6_WBcel235_genomic.fna -a toy_data/GCF_000002985.6_WBcel235_genomic.gff -o slidr_toy_data  -m libraries_config.txt --agc
     sloppr.sh -g toy_data/GCF_000002985.6_WBcel235_genomic.fna -a toy_data/GCF_000002985.6_WBcel235_genomic.gff -o sloppr_toy_data -m libraries_config.txt -s SL.fasta -S SL2.txt

 *SL.fasta*: